Trump makes hospital visit after congressional baseball shooting

 Story highlights

-- Trump headed to Medstar Washington Hospital Center
+- Trump headed to MedStar Washington Hospital Center

 - Rep. Steve Scalise remains critically ill

-Washington (CNN)President Donald Trump is making an evening visit to the hospital where a US congressman who was critically wounded Wednesday at baseball practice is receiving treatment.
+Washington (CNN)President Donald Trump made an evening visit to the hospital where a critically wounded US congressman is receiving treatment Wednesday.

-Trump arrived around 8:45 p.m.
-ET for the surprise visit to Medstar Washington Hospital Center, where Rep. Steve Scalise, the number three House Republican, underwent surgery earlier Wednesday for wounds sustained in the shooting, which took place outside Washington.
+Accompanied by his wife, Trump arrived around sunset for the surprise visit to MedStar Washington Hospital Center.
+Rep. Steve Scalise, the number three House Republican, underwent surgery at the facility earlier Wednesday for wounds sustained in a shooting, which took place at a baseball practice just outside Washington on Wednesday morning.

-He was accompanied on the evening trip by his wife, first lady Melania Trump.
-The couple brought flowers for the injured lawmaker.

-The hospital said after the surgery that Scalise remained in critical condition.
-A US Capitol Police officer who was also hurt in the gun attack was also receiving treatment at the facility, situated about three miles northeast of the White House.

-Ahead of his visit, a White House official said Trump may only be able to visit Scalise's family, which has gathered at the facility, since the lawmaker himself remains critically ill.
+The couple brought two large bouquets of white flowers for the injured lawmaker's wife, as well as for Crystal Griner, a US Capitol Police officer also wounded in the gun attack.

+Inside the facility, Trump sat next to Scalise's bed and spoke with his family, according to White House press secretary Sean Spicer.
+He also spoke with Griner and her wife, as well as hospital doctors.

+After Trump's visit, MedStar said Scalise, a Republican from Louisiana, had suffered injuries to internal organs and fractured bones during the shooting.
+He was administered multiple units of blood transfusions and will require additional operations, hospital representatives said.

+Trump brought with him to the hospital Dr. Ronny Jackson, the White House physician, who had visited the center earlier in the day to ascertain Scalise's condition from doctors there.

-Earlier Wednesday, Trump called for unity across party lines during a subdued statement from the White House.
+In a subdued statement from the White House Wednesday morning, Trump called for unity across party lines after the shooting.
 He avoided issuing partisan blame for the attack, which was carried out by an assailant who had expressed anger at Trump's election and support for Democratic candidates.

 It's the first major domestic incident that has prompted a response from Trump, who spoke straight into the camera during his brief statement from the Diplomatic Reception Room.
 During his remarks, Trump disclosed that the shooter had died, the first confirmation from any official of the death.